The world is in panic.

 Not everything is just business though.
 You’re dealing with people, and people want to know that they are being heard and that you care.
-Show them that you care on your GMB listing.
+Show them that you care about your GBP listing.

 If a customer is requesting that your employee can only come into their home to fix a clogged toilet if they wear galoshes, a face mask, and medical gloves, give your consent.

-5. Keep Updating Your GMB With New COVID-19 Information
+5. Keep Updating Your GBP With New COVID-19 Information

 Don’t just make one post about how you’re handling your business and the coronavirus, keep updating your local community.
 Many of your competitors aren’t going to be ahead of the game on this, but you will be.

 If your hours change again due to regulations and directions from the government, then tell your customers.